BinaryBrain/Hz/README.md

 <img src="https://raw.github.com/BinaryBrain/Hz/master/doc-img/add-home.png" alt="screenshot"">

+Notes
+===

+The volume control only works on Mac OS X for the moment.

 API
 ===

 If you want to develop another web app, here is HTTP requests you can send to the server:

-Change the volume
+Change the volume:

 ```
 http://<your-computer-local-ip>:4040/controls/volume/<volume>
 ```

-Change the frequency
+Change the frequency:

 ```
 http://<your-computer-local-ip>:4040/controls/freq/<frequency>